 completed on the Jane Addams Memorial Tollway (I-90), Pace has been able to undertake

-several projects greatly along the corridor between Rosemont and Elgin.
+several projects along the corridor between Rosemont and Elgin.

-history, with the addition of six new routes, enhanced service on six other routes,
+agency's history, with the addition of six new routes, enhanced service on six

-and the opening of the I-90/Randall Road Park-n-Ride Station.
-For an overview
+other routes, and the opening of the I-90/Randall Road Park-n-Ride Station.
+Over